jgurakuqi/graph-kernels-and-manifold-svm/README.md

 ## Usage

 In order to run the Jupyter Notebook a compatible IDE is required.
-Also download the required dataset as specified in the [Requirements](#Requirements).

 # Contributing